Daisy Greville, Countess of Warwick: Politics and philanthropy

 Lady Warwick founded a secondary and technical science school and school of agriculture at Bigods, Dunmow, near to her Essex property Easton Lodge.
 Her intention in creating the school was to encourage the development of intelligent workers who could make use of their skills to develop British agriculture.
 She perceived British agricultural workers to be poorly educated and inferior to those in continental Europe.
 The school ran for roughly 10 years with financial support from her between 1897 and 1907.
 She founded a needlework school at Easton for girls whom she recognised had excellent hand skills that would enable them to gain meaningful and well-paid employment.
 She set up a hostel for women students of agriculture at Reading, which was succeeded after six years by a bigger all-inclusive college, land and accommodation scheme at Studley Castle and park, Studley Agricultural College for Women.
 She wanted to gift Easton to the Independent Labour Party and then to the TUC as a college for socialism, but neither scheme progressed beyond initial acceptances that led to the holding of the ILP's annual summer school in August 1925 and a series of weekend conferences over the same summer.
 She created and extended the gardens both at Warwick Castle and at Easton Lodge and was President of the National Chrysanthemum Society.
 She commissioned Harold Peto to create gardens over 10 acres of the parkland at Easton which included creating a sunken garden, a lily canal, and a rose arbour, all laid out in an Italianate style.
 The scheme was put into effect through the labour of men from the Salvation Army Colony at Hadleigh.
 She kept a menagerie of birds and animals at Easton, and a set of former circus ponies at Warwick Castle; amongst the creatures kept was a famous white peacock.
+Walter Crane, a founding member of the Arts and Crafts movement and socialist illustrator, dedicated an illustrated book to her gardens at Easton Lodge, titled Flowers from Shakespeare's Garden: a Posy from the Plays.
 The novelist H. G. Wells was a resident of her Easton estate, leasing Easton Glebe from 1910 to 1928.